kissgyorgy/my-stars/README.md

 - [console-rs/indicatif](https://github.com/console-rs/indicatif) - A command line progress reporting library for Rust
 - [pyrossh/rust-embed](https://github.com/pyrossh/rust-embed) - Rust Macro which loads files into the rust binary at compile time during release and loads the file from the fs during dev.
 - [dank/tarkov](https://github.com/dank/tarkov) - A Rust library for the Escape from Tarkov API
-- [mitsuhiko/teetty](https://github.com/mitsuhiko/teetty) - A bit like tee, a bit like script, but all with a fake tty.
-Lets you remote control and watch a process
 - [Orange-OpenSource/hurl](https://github.com/Orange-OpenSource/hurl) - Hurl, run and test HTTP requests with plain text.
 - [bytecodealliance/wasmtime](https://github.com/bytecodealliance/wasmtime) - A fast and secure runtime for WebAssembly
 - [starship/starship](https://github.com/starship/starship) - ☄🌌️  The minimal, blazing-fast, and infinitely customizable prompt for any shell!